Samidirbsa/LP3-Regression/README.md

 4. Do sales change significantly during holidays?
 5. Do some products consistently sell more during certain seasons?
 6. Do sales patterns vary depending on the day of the week?

-# Getting Started

-To get started with the project, follow these steps:

-Clone the repository: git clone Corporation Favorita Store Sales Forecasting Welcome to the Corporation Favorita Store Sales Forecasting project!
-This repository is dedicated to predicting store sales for Corporation Favorita, a prominent grocery retailer in Ecuador.
-Through advanced time series forecasting and analytics, we aim to develop a robust model that accurately predicts unit sales across various items in different Favorita stores.

-# Table of Contents
-# Introduction
-# Project Description
-# Data Overview
-# Hypothesis and Analytical Questions
-# Getting Started
-# Code Overview
-# Contributing
-# License

-# Introduction
-This project dives into the intriguing challenge of predicting store sales by leveraging time series forecasting techniques.
-We explore a diverse dataset containing information about dates, store details, product information, promotional activities, sales figures, and additional enriching data.
-The ultimate goal is to provide Corporation Favorita with data-driven insights for optimizing inventory management, promotional strategies, and overall business performance.

 # Project Description
 Title: Enhancing Store Sales Forecasting for Corporation Favorita